 Fellowship and the iron-sharpening-iron nature of community occur in more formal ways as well.
 We gather during the week for Bible studies and discipleship groups, and one-on-one discipleship is a primary feature of both pastoral and lay ministry.

 We are also committed to reaching out and serving our neighborhood and beyond.
-This includes working with local organizations as much as possible.
+This includes working with local organizations such as Young Life and Sunshine Gospel Ministries, among others.
 We have solid relationships with student organizations on the University of Chicago campus, and our church has a long history of supporting InterVarsity groups there.
 And as part of our heritage in the Christian and Missionary Alliance denomination, we have a strong commitment to missions, as we hold an annual Missions Conference and help equip those who go out from our congregation.

 In all of this, our primary goal is to live in Christ, to grow in what he has called us a community to be, and to serve others in whatever way we can.